aradianoff/recaptchacontact/README.md

 The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal (also called the command line).
 From the root of your Grav install type:

-    bin/gpm install recaptcha-contact
+    bin/gpm install recaptchacontact

 This will install the `reCAPTCHA Contact` plugin into your `/user/plugins` directory within Grav.
-Its files can be found under `/your/site/grav/user/plugins/recaptcha-contact`.
+Its files can be found under `/your/site/grav/user/plugins/recaptchacontact`.

 ## Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then, rename the folder to `recaptcha-contact`.
-You can find these files either on [GetGrav.org](http://getgrav.org/downloads/plugins#extras) or the [reCAPTCHA Contact GitHub repo](https://github.com/aradianoff/recaptcha-contact).
+Then, rename the folder to `recaptchacontact`.
+You can find these files either on [GetGrav.org](http://getgrav.org/downloads/plugins#extras) or the [reCAPTCHA Contact GitHub repo](https://github.com/aradianoff/recaptchacontact).

 You should now have all the plugin files under

-    /your/site/grav/user/plugins/recaptcha-contact
+    /your/site/grav/user/plugins/recaptchacontact

 >> NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav), the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) plugins, and a theme to be installed in order to operate.
 It also requires having at least an outgoing mailserver on your server side (to send the emails) and a [reCAPTCHA API key](www.google.com/recaptcha/) for your site.

 # Configuration

-The plugin comes with some sensible default configuration that you can see in the `recaptcha-contact.yaml` and `languages.yaml` files of the plugin, that are pretty self explanatory:
+The plugin comes with some sensible default configuration that you can see in the `recaptchacontact.yaml` and `languages.yaml` files of the plugin, that are pretty self explanatory:

-# Options in `recaptcha-contact.yaml`
+# Options in `recaptchacontact.yaml`

     enabled: (true|false)               // Enables or Disables the entire plugin for all pages.
     default_lang: en                    // default_lang in case there is no multilang support in the installation

-grecaptcha_sitekey: "your reCAPTCHA site key" // override in your /user/config/plugins/recaptcha-contact.yaml
+grecaptcha_sitekey: "your reCAPTCHA site key" // override in your /user/config/plugins/recaptchacontact.yaml
-grecaptcha_secret: "secret-g-recaptcha-key" // override in your /user/config/plugins/recaptcha-contact.yaml and remember not to keep it in a public repository
+grecaptcha_secret: "secret-g-recaptcha-key" // override in your /user/config/plugins/recaptchacontact.yaml and remember not to keep it in a public repository

 # Options in `languages.yaml`